The Silent Songbird (Hagenheim #7)

 Published November 15, 2016

 Maintaining an online presence through social media can be tricky to navigate no matter your age.
 Author Kari Kampakis presents advice to teen girls about using social media in a way that’s godly and healthy, too.
 She discusses ways to keep priorities straight—making sure life doesn’t become about how many “likes” you accrue on a post or photo.
 She discusses how to handle relationship issues that can arise from miscommunication or thoughtlessness on social media.
-Through each page, Kampakis shares her wisdom like a cheerleader, making the reader feel like she’s totally on your side and wants … Continue reading
+Through each page, Kampakis shares her wisdom like a cheerleader, making the reader feel like she’s totally on your side … Continue reading

 When Mountains Move